MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nf-acxelements-acxaudioenginecreate.md

 ## -description

+TBD - The AcxAudioEngineCreate function is used to create an audio engine that that will be associated with a circuit WDFDEVICE device object (TBD???) parent.

 ## -parameters

 ### -param Object

+A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that has/is TBD been TBD.

 ### -param Attributes

+Additional Attributes defined using a [WDF_OBJECT_ATTRIBUTES](/windows-hardware/drivers/ddi/wdfobject/ns-wdfobject-_wdf_object_attributes) structure that are used to set various values and to associate the AcxAudioEngine with the parent circuit object (TBD???).

 ### -param Config

+An initialized [ACX_AUDIOENGINE_CONFIG structure](ns-acxelements-acx_audioengine_config.md) that describes the configuration of the audio engine.

 ### -param AudioEngine

-An ACXAUDIOENGINE ACX audio engine object  that is used in a render circuit, to represent a DSP.
+A pointer to a location that receives the handle to the new ACXAUDIOENGINE object that is used in a render circuit, to represent a DSP.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -returns